Asuka Langley Soryu: Characterization

 Asuka is an energetic, proud and enterprising girl with a brave and resolute character.
 She tends to look down on other people and wants to be constantly at the center of attention.
 Although she normally shows a stubborn and exuberant attitude, in some moments she exhibits a kinder, more sensitive and caring side.
 Her abrupt and impulsive ways often arouse other people's antipathy, since they do not fully understand her real intentions.
 Unlike fellow pilots Shinji and Rei, she is extremely proud to be a pilot and engages in missions with great enthusiasm, but despite her apparently strong, aggressive and competitive character, Asuka suffers from the same sense of alienation as her companions.
+According to critic Vrai Kaiser, Asuka experienced the same trauma as Shinji, but responded by becoming "showy and brashly independent".
+Scholar Gabriel F. Y. Tsang argued both Shinji and Asuka "repeatedly memorized their sudden loss of mother that leads to their nihilistic feeling and cynical attitude about existing at the present moment".
+Her desire to prove herself ofen leads to her rushing into battles unprepared and ending up defeated.
+She also wants to be recognized by others through her role as a pilot and has been described as a perfectionist.